0xtf/xroot.org/xroot/content/posts/elastic-updates.md

 draft: false
 ---

-Someone once told me that one of the biggest problems with Elastic, and Elasticsearch, is how they frequently _"handle data as if it was a software"_, regarding updates and releases.
+Someone once told me that one of the biggest problems with Elastic, and Elasticsearch, is how they frequently _"handle data as if it was software"_, regarding updates and releases.

 {{< figure src="/img/elastic-ffs.png" >}}